jesper-olsen/sat_puzzles/README.md

 ## Supported Puzzles

-* N-Queens: Place N queens on an N×N chessboard so that no two queens threaten each other.
+* [N-Queens](#n-queens): Place N queens on an N×N chessboard so that no two queens threaten each other.

-* Sudoku: Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.
+* [Sudoku](#sudoku): Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.

-* Map Colouring: Assign colours to regions on a map so that neighbouring regions have different colours.
+* [Map Colouring](#map-coloring): Assign colours to regions on a map so that neighbouring regions have different colours.

+* [Minesweeper](#minesweeper): Estimate mine probabilities for a partially revealed map.

 ## Features